📖 Read Time: 8 Minutes

 Scapula protraction

 A solid scapula protraction is a necessary skill to master planche.
-Not only it is mandatory for the proper form, but it also allows proper chest, shoulder, and back activation when performing the movement.
-You must learn how to perform the protract the scapula while maintaining the proper body posture.
+Not only is it mandatory for the proper form, but it also allows proper chest, shoulder, and back activation when performing the movement.
+You must learn how to protract the scapula while maintaining the proper body posture.

 Straight bodyline